 What is the Cost of Living in Chicago?

-The average cost of living in Chicago is around USD 2667, including food and rent per month, placing it among the top 5% of the most expensive cities globally according to livingcost data.
-However, the living costs vary depending on factors such as location, lifestyle, and spending habits.
-Generally, expenses in Chicago are higher than the national average, with housing and transportation costs being the primary contributors.
+For a student or an individual, the average cost of living in Chicago is around USD 2667, including food and rent per month.
+This living cost placing Chicago among the top 5% of the most expensive cities globally according to LivingCost data.
+However, the living costs in Chicago vary depending on factors such as location, lifestyle, and spending habits.

-Let’s take a closer look at a single person’s average cost of living in Chicago, covering key expenses such as rent, utilities, transportation, groceries, food, miscellaneous, and more.
-Here’s an overview of the living expenses in Chicago:
+Generally, expenses in Chicago are higher than the national average.
+Let’s take an overview of the monthly average cost of living in Chicago for a single person, covering key expenses such as rent, utilities, transportation, groceries, food, and miscellaneous costs.
+Here’s a breakdown of living expenses in Chicago:

 Expense Category | Approx Cost |